vonfalk/storm-javavis/doc/02-Storm/10-Iterators.md

 * `++i`: advance the iterator one step. (`i++` is also good to support).
 * `i == j`: check iterators for equality.
 Iterators pointing to the last element of a container always compare equal, regardless of which container the iterator was pointing into originally.
-* `i != j`: unequality check.
+* `i != j`: inequality check.
 * `v`: get the value currently pointed to.
 Throws an exception if the iterator is invalid.
 * `k`: if the container associates a key to each value, this member is used to get the key.
 This member may be left out.

 As can be seen, iterators to containers like `Map` work differently in Storm compared to C++.
-In Storm, the iterator allows you to access the key and the value separatly, rather than returning a pair with both the key and the value.
+In Storm, the iterator allows you to access the key and the value separately, rather than returning a pair with both the key and the value.
 The reason for this is that Storm has no natural *dereference* operation, and therefore `k` and `v` are easier to read and write.
 This also allows containers to provide optional keys for their values.
 For example, `Array` provides the index of the current